 According to a recent study, 65% of Americans have absolutely no idea how much they spent last month.
-Now, before you start to think I am giving you a free pass to be financially immature and throw caution to the wind with your hard-earned commission income, think again.
-But what I am here to advocate for is that as a Top Producing Real Estate Professional, you no longer need to budget in the traditional sense to be financially successful.
+As a Top Producing Real Estate Professional, you no longer need to budget in the traditional sense to be financially successful.

-Then, with the time you have freed up by ditching your traditional budget, you can shift your focus to your highest priority and best use of your time: building your business and managing the more complex intricacies of your financial life that come with your high commission income.
+With a substantial commission income, you can shift to a concept known as “backwards budgeting.”
+This approach focuses on achieving long-term financial goals first.
+Identify your financial priorities, such as maximizing retirement contributions, funding education accounts, and paying off debt.
+With the time you freed up by ditching your traditional budget, you can shift your focus to building your business and managing the complex intricacies of your financial life that come with high commission income.

 Lastly, we recommend implementing data aggregation software to track your spending over time.
 This gives you the information you need to make confident and informed decisions about your spending habits and allows you to live life with intentionality in your spending.